Knowledge resource preference and visibility

 Once a segment is created, it can be saved for later use.
-To save a custom segment, click "Save Custom Segment" , enter a name for the segment and click "Save"
+To save a custom segment, click "Save as new segment" , enter a name for the segment and click "Save"

 Finally, make sure to select "Add" to add the resource to the Knowledge Base.

-To edit or delete a saved segment, select the segment from the dropdown menu.
-Once selected, you can make changes and save the existing segment or delete it.
+To edit a saved segment, select the segment from the dropdown menu.
+Once selected, you can make changes and save it to the existing segment, or save as a new segment.